Damascus Cover: Plot

-Ari Ben-Sion, an Israeli spy posing as a German businessman named Hans Hoffmann in 1989 Berlin, receives orders to travel to Damascus to help a Jewish family escape the country.
-During his mission, he encounters Kim Johnson, an attractive American photojournalist, and begins a relationship with her.
+Ari Ben-Sion (Jonathan Rhys Meyers), an Israeli spy posing as a German businessman named Hans Hoffmann in 1989 Berlin, receives orders to travel to Damascus to help a Jewish family escape Ba'athist Syria.
+During his mission, he encounters Kim Johnson (Olivia Thirlby), an attractive American photojournalist, and begins a relationship with her.
 Soon, however, he realizes that the local security services are aware of his true identity as an Israeli spy and are monitoring him closely, leaving him uncertain as to why he hasn’t been eliminated.

 As a series of unexpected twists unfold, Ben-Sion discovers that his real mission is to help exfiltrate a senior Israeli agent known only as "The Angel" from Syria.
-He then learns that the mission’s true aim is to discredit Suleiman Sarraj, the ruthless head of the Syrian secret service.
+He then learns that the mission’s true aim is to discredit Suleiman Sarraj (Navid Negahban), the ruthless head of the Syrian secret service.
 Shockingly, Ben-Sion finds out that Kim is, in fact, a spy and assassin working under Sarraj's orders.

 Determined to complete his mission, Ben-Sion presses on with The Angel's exfiltration plan, bringing Kim along.
 She assists him in eliminating several Syrian agents, convincing Ben-Sion that she, like him, has grown weary of deception and violence.
 However, when they reach the rendezvous point, The Angel, who has long known of Kim's allegiance to the Syrians, is horrified to see her.
 Just as Syrian forces close in on them, Kim denies alerting them, but The Angel, mistrustful, shoots her dead.
 Ben-Sion holds off the approaching Syrians, buying time for The Angel to escape, before he is ultimately captured.

-In a final twist, it is revealed that General Fuad, Sarraj's professional rival, is the true Angel.
+In a final twist, it is revealed that General Fuad (Igal Naor), Sarraj's professional rival, is the true Angel.
 He orchestrated the escape of the 'false' Angel as part of a scheme to ruin Sarraj’s career.
 After explaining this to Ben-Sion, General Fuad arranged a prisoner exchange, trading Ben-Sion for several Syrians held in Israeli custody.